Luis Garavito: Arrest

 While Garavito was out of his cell, detectives took DNA samples from his pillow and living area.
 The DNA found on the victims was a match to the DNA found in Garavito's cell.
 Garavito was interrogated for over 12 hours in October; a detective read aloud his crimes until he cried and explained that he would get drunk and look for young boys.
 He affirmed that he was not homosexual, but was a victim of childhood sexual abuse and would rape young boys before murdering them, confessing to about 140 children in various locations.
 He was found guilty of 138 of the 172 accounts; Garavito was sentenced to 1,853 years and 9 days in prison, the lengthiest sentence in Colombian history.
 However, Colombian law limits imprisonment to 40 years, and, because Garavito helped police find the victims' bodies, his sentence was further reduced to 22 years.

 Garavito served his sentence in a maximum-security prison in Valledupar in the department of El Cesar in Colombia.
 He was held separately from all other prisoners because it was feared that he would be killed immediately.
 He could have become eligible for parole in 2023 when he had served three-fifths of his sentence.
 In 2021, a judge blocked a request to release Garavito early for good behavior on grounds that he had not paid a fine for his victims.

 Garavito remained hopeful, having expressed to Colombian senator Carlos Moreno de Caro apparent plans to enter Colombian congress, enter the ministry as a Pentecostal pastor, and marry a woman in the hope that he would be able to help abused children upon his release.
 Garavito suffered from severe eye cancer and leukemia, which left him blind, weak and fatigued, requiring daily blood transfusions.
 He spent most of his time making handcuffs, earrings and necklaces in the medical unit of Valledupar's prison.
 Psychiatrists diagnosed him with antisocial personality disorder and noted narcissistic personality traits.

 Death

-Garavito died at a hospital in Valledupar on 12 October 2023, at the age of 66.
+Garavito died from a heart attack, tuberculosis, leukemia, and eye cancer at a hospital in Valledupar on 12 October 2023.
+He was 66 years old.